gregoryv/mq/etc/blog.md

 useful insights to the community about either my own improvements or possible ones in the paho module.

+<a name="angleofattack"></a>
+<h2>Angle of attack</h2>

+How do you go about starting to implement a specification of a protocol?
+One way would be to start writing the client and then add on what you need as you go along.
+I've never been a fan of such top down development, hard to do test driven developent(TDD) in that scenario.

+<a name="design"></a>
+<h2>Design</h2>

+Package naming ...

 <h2>Initial benchmarks and optimization</h2>